Maurice Michael Otunga

 Maurice Michael Otunga (January 1923 - 6 September 2003) was a Kenyan Catholic prelate and cardinal.
 He served as the Archbishop of Nairobi from 1971 until his resignation in 1997.
 Pope Paul VI elevated him into the cardinalate in 1973 as the Cardinal-Priest of San Gregorio Barbarigo alle Tre Fontane in Rome.

 The son of a tribal chief in Kenya, Otunga refused to succeed his father in the traditional position in order to pursue a path to the Catholic priesthood after completing his studies at home and in Rome.
 He was appointed a bishop in the 1950s and transferred to lead a new diocese.

 He later was transferred to Nairobi, from where he participated in the Second Vatican Council.

 Otunga was known for his strong opposition to the use of condoms, most concerned about their being used for contraception.
 Despite the spread of AIDS and the recommended use of condoms to prevent sexually transmitted diseases, twice in the 1990s Otunga burnt boxes of condoms before the faithful.
-He said that contraception was in breach of Christian teaching and that it opposed the doctrine of Humanae Vitae issued in 1968.
-He was also a vocal critic of abortion and was critical of priests who became involved in social and political controversies.
+He said that contraception was in breach of Christian teaching and that it opposed the doctrine of Humanae Vitae issued in 1968, both of which are accurate teachings of the Catholic Church.
+He was also a vocal critic of abortion, again following Church teachings which remain unchanged to this day, and was critical of priests who became involved in social and political controversies.

 Based on his strong service to the Church, his cause of canonization has commenced.
 He has been titled as a Servant of God.